Air Fryer Potato Wedges [Homemade]

 dry spices on raw potato wedges in white bowl

-Add oil and spices.
+Add oil, salt, and spices.

 raw potato wedges in air fryer tray

-Add the wedges to the air fryer.
+Place the wedges in the air fryer.

 cooked potato wedges in black air fryer tray

-Fry the potato wedges until crispy.
+Cook the potato wedges until crispy.

-Shake the air fryer basket approximately every 5 minutes for even cooking.
 Since every air fryer is different, your cooking time might vary slightly.
 Our potato wedges are usually done after 25 minutes.

 crispy potato wedges in bowl with dips behind